 If you're working with bent form and hitting a wall, that's a good reason to get in touch.

-On extending your practice
+On extending Your Practice

 Bending is one thread.
 But makers seek Ross out for broader questions too — how to develop an idea from sketch to resolved form, how to set up a workspace that supports serious making, how to bring more intention and meaning to the work itself.
 If you're asking yourself what to make next, or why, that's a good place to start a conversation.